ar3thien/ar3thien.github.io/_posts/2021-02-09-install-omada-controller-on-ubuntu-18.md

 &nbsp
 In this tutorial we will see how to install `TP-Link Omada Controller` on a `Ubuntu 18.04` server.

-My environment is running on a Proxmox hypervisor and will be running on a LXC container.
+My environment is hosted on a Proxmox hypervisor and running on a LXC container.

 The LXC container will be running using the following resources:
 * 1 vCPU